CamiloGTR/awesome-software-for-students/README.md

 ## Time Management
 * [Todoist](https://todoist.com) ⭐ - Cross platafom tool for managing tasks.
 * [Trello](https://trello.com/) - Visual collaboration tool for planning tasks and projects.
-* [Wunderlist](https://www.wunderlist.com/) To-do list where users can manage manage their tasks from a smartphone, tablet, computer and smartwatch.
 * [Google Keep](https://keep.google.com/) - It can be used for easy to setup to-do lists.
 * [Evernote](https://evernote.com/) - Same as [Google Keep](https://keep.google.com/).
 * [ColdTurkey](https://getcoldturkey.com/) - Block digital distractions so you can be more productive and focus on what's most important to you.